 Skip to content

-Light and tender pumpkin spice cupcakes with a rich and sweet maple cream cheese frosting.
-Easy to make and full of delicious pumpkin flavor!
+Soft and moist pumpkin spice cupcakes with a rich and sweet maple cream cheese frosting.
+This pumpkin cupcake recipe is easy to make and full of delicious fall flavor!

 This post may contain affiliate links.
 Read disclosure policy.

-Who else is excited for fall?
-As soon as I send the kids back to school, I start dreaming about crisp autumn days, warm homemade hot chocolate, fuzzy sweaters, apple cider and of course all of the delicious pumpkin recipes.
+Who else is excited about fall?
+As soon as I send the kids back to school, I start dreaming about crisp autumn days, warm homemade hot chocolate, fuzzy sweaters, apple cider, and of course all of the delicious pumpkin recipes.

 These pumpkin spice cupcakes (along with my pumpkin chocolate chip cookies)were first on my list this season.
 They’re easy to make (you don’t even need a mixer) and are full of delicious pumpkin flavor.
 They taste like a glorified pumpkin muffin with the addition of a tangy and sweet maple cream cheese frosting on top.